Sciss/Mellite/README.md

 See section 'running' for ways of building and installing standalone bundles.

+## building with bundled JDK

+We are currently experimenting with a build variant that bundles the JDK using the JLink plugin for sbt-native-packager.
+In order to build this version, run `sbt mellite-full/universal:packageBin`.
+This must be done on a host JDK 11.
+The produced installation is _platform dependent_, so will create a version that only works on the OS you are building from.

 ## contributing

 Please see the file [CONTRIBUTING.md](CONTRIBUTING.md)

 ## running

-The standalone jar, created via `./sbt assembly` produces `Mellite.jar` which is double-clickable and can be run via:
+The standalone jar, created via `./sbt mellite-app/assembly` produces `app/Mellite.jar` which is double-clickable and can be run via:

-    $ java -jar Mellite.jar
+    $ java -jar app/Mellite.jar

-Runnable packages can be created via `./sbt universal:packageBin` (all platforms) or `./sbt debian:packageBin` (Debian).
+Runnable packages can be created via `./sbt mellite-app/universal:packageBin` (all platforms) or `./sbt mellite-app/debian:packageBin` (Debian).

 ## documentation